milkcocoa0902/colotok/README.md

     print("all of logs are printed out with INFO level") }

+// or you can add additional parameters logger.info("INFO LEVEL LOG", mapOf("param1" to "a custom attr"))

 // you may need to flash, if log cache is enabled for `FileProvider` fileProvider.flush()

 ```

 ## Formatter(Text)